citrix-openstack/blogentries/Private_Network_GRE_Tunnel.md

 into existance, then add an IP address and ping between your two hosts.

-As a final note, this works great with only connecting two hosts, but if you want to connect more than two then you have to use a mesh topology
-- with every host having a GRE tunnel to every other host.
-This clearly
-- doesn't scale very far, so don't use this approach in production.
+As a final note, this works great with only connecting two hosts, but if you want to connect more than two then you have to use a mesh topology, with every host having a GRE tunnel to every other host.
+This clearly doesn't scale very far, so don't use this approach in production.

 Now go ahead and create your VMs safe in the knowledge that there is an isolated private network with a direct connection between the two